 Range of Uses: Retail and professional service establishments serving local neighborhood area residents.
+Single and two-family dwellings are allowed.
+Agricultural, stormwater management, and supporting public recreational and community facilities are allowed.
+Transit and transportation facilities are allowed.
 Common uses include small groceries, restaurants, barber shops/salons, clothing boutiques, banks, pharmacies, and small health professional offices.
-Conversion to multifamily may be allowed for certain existing historical institutional, commercial or other non-residential uses.
+Conversion to multifamily may be allowed for certain existing historical institutional, commercial or other non-residential buildingsuses.

 Development Character: Buildings are oriented to the sidewalk (parking in rear where possible) with maximum heights related to the character of the street.
-Landscaping is required for parking lots facing the street.
-Incorporate risk reduction and adaptation strategies in the built environment.
+Landscapinge is requirements required for parking lots facing the street.